tatsuhiro-t/spdylay/README.rst

                            Explicitly set the content of the TLS SNI extension.
 This will default to the backend HOST name.
+        --dh-param-file=<PATH>
+                           Path to file that contains DH parameters in PEM format.
+Without this option, DHE cipher suites are not available.

       SPDY:
         -c, --spdy-max-concurrent-streams=<NUM>